MrBrunotte/Vacation-Explorer/readme.md

 There are four features (at the most) that the user needs to interact with before getting a result:

-1) Clicking on the 'Start' button or scrolling down the page.
+1) Clicking on the 'Start' button (or scrolling down the page).
 2) Selecting the country of interest.
 3) typing the city of interest.
 4) Clicking on the icon of interest.

 The user will get a result after these steps.
-The usear may also move along on the map to a different location in the city and when the user have found the new location, he/she clicks on one of the icons again to get recommendations for this location.
-The user can also re-click on the other icons to get the recommendatios of the chosen location.
+The user may also move along on the map to a different location in the city and when the user have found the new location, he/she clicks on one of the icons again to get recommendations for this area.
+The user can also re-click on the other icons to get the recommendatios of the chosen area.

 The webpage is built to be simple and easy for the user to use!